dardarman1/HomechefAI/README.md

 # HomechefAI
-HomechefAI was created during Purdue Boilermake XII.
+This repository is forked, the original is here - https://github.com/Kaya-Kaya/HomechefAI HomechefAI was created during Purdue Boilermake XII.
 It allows users to make use of random ingredients found in their households.
 <p align="center">
   <image src="demo.gif">